-Generally, if you detect any lumps or sores that appear suddenly or appear to change in appearance or become painful, you should seek a medical opinion.
-They will be able to monitor any changes and, if necessary, investigated further by means of biopsies or other medical imaging tests.
+Generally, if you detect any lumps or sores that appear suddenly, seem to change in appearance or become painful, you should seek a medical opinion.
+They will be able to monitor any changes and, if necessary, investigate further by means of biopsies or other medical imaging tests.

-7 most likely causes of a lump on your head
+7 of the most likely causes of a lump on your head

 1. Head Injury

 If you’ve recently had a trauma to your head, the most obvious cause could be bleeding under the skin and swelling due to the injury sustained.
 This kind of bump should ease gradually over a week or two.

 - For minor head injuries apply ice to reduce swelling.
 Any open wound should be cleaned and dressed.
 Use paracetamol if you’re safe to, avoid drugs like ibuprofen and always use as directed.

 - Watch for signs of concussion such as passing out, nausea and vomiting, visual disturbances or double vision, headache, extreme tiredness or drowsiness and memory loss.
 Seek medical assistance if these symptoms persist or seem to be getting worse.
 (Concussion symptoms can continue for a few weeks.)

 - Severe head injuries require immediate medical attention.
 Check out this NHS factsheet so you can act quickly if needed.

 This is a general category for two types of cysts that affect the skin -- epidermoid cysts and pilar cysts.